 Note: Non-US Citizens may not be eligible for internships with federal government agencies or other internships requiring security clearance.

 What will Cal in the Capital do for me?

 A required spring Cal in the Capital DeCal course will prepare you for the internship application process and living in Washington, D.C.
 The class includes workshops on resume writing and editing, business etiquette, and mock interviews, and also includes important information about living in Washington, D.C.
 Cal in the Capital also invites guest speakers and past intern panelists each year.
 More benefits of participating in Cal in the Capital:

 Cal in the Capital is proud of our long tradition of service in Washington, DC.
 Since the program's founding in 1965 by then-undergrad Michael McGinnis, thousands of Cal students have interned in DC.
 Cal in the Capital is incredibly grateful for its strong network of alumni and supporters.

 Volunteer: We are always looking for alumni to host interns for the summer, coordinate regional alumni events, serve as speakers for the spring DeCal, and much more.

-Donate: Your donations provide scholarships for Cal in the Capital students, fund all Cal in the Capital programming, and can also help us reach the minimum level needed to establish a Cal in the Capital endowment!
+Donate: Simply visit Cal in the Capital's Give to Cal Page.
+Your donations provide scholarships for Cal in the Capital students, fund all Cal in the Capital programming, and can also help us reach the minimum level needed to establish a Cal in the Capital endowment.
 You can donate to support Cal in the Capital's general activities, or you can designate your donation for the CITC Alumni Scholarship Fund.
 All donations to Cal in the Capital are tax deductible.
-Any amount you can give is much appreciated!
+Any amount you can give is much appreciated.

 Potential intern sites are public-service driven, including government departments, agencies and organizations; non-profit organizations; think tanks; Congressional offices and committees; research agencies; and cultural institutions.
 If you are interested in hosting a Cal in the Capital Intern, please email us.